BTMXXII: Special Zoom Edition schedule of plays

 Stage Directions: Sherry Bonder

-It’s a pickup basketball game in Somerville, MA, Danny, who has been searching for his father’s killer for sixteen years, suddenly accosts the unwitting Anton.
+It’s a pickup basketball game in Somerville, MA, Danny, who has been searching for his father’s killer for seven years, suddenly accosts the unwitting Anton.
 Did Anton have a role in the dad’s death?
 And if so, what would retribution look like?

 The Bull by Greg Hovanesian